-- Policy management system: All company regulations are clearly structured.
-They are compiled in a hierarchy and now available to all employees through the UNIQA intranet. - Whistleblowing system: The whistleblowing system, newly established in 2018, provides employees, customers, business partners and other stakeholders with the opportunity to report any serious compliance breaches and thereby contribute to exposing these.
-Anonymous reports can of course be submitted.
-The new whistleblowing system has proven effective in practice and, because it allows for reports from outside the company, it exceeds the legal requirements. - Issuer compliance: In the first guarter of 2019, we rolled out the "Issuer Compliance" e-learning module, which must be completed by all employees in Austria.
-Moreover, regular in-person training for various groups of employees and members of the Management Board and Supervisory Board ensure that all individuals potentially affected have the same level of current knowledge about the issue.
-Our policy for preventing market abuse was updated in 2019 and revised in line with the new legal situation and practical circumstances in the company.
-The compliance officer reports to the Management Board once per quarter on the most important issuer compliance matters and also produces an extensive annual report. - Group screening solution: In 2019 we began implementing new software to monitor sanctions to avoid doing business with customers who are on individual country or international sanction lists.
+- Group screening solution: In 2019 we began implementing new software to monitor sanctions to avoid doing business with customers who are on individual country or international sanction lists.
 The software reviews our customer base periodically and as needed against the relevant sanction lists.
 In addition, the new system, which has been used in Austria since late 2019, identifies politically exposed persons. - Compliance in the internal control system (ICS): We stepped up identification and assessment of compliance risks in the operating environment in 2019 with ICS 2.0 a key component of our early risk identification efforts.
 Complete coverage of compliance risks in the ICS constitutes an appropriate control for these risks.
 This also allows us to better structure and manage measures to counter compliance violations. - UNIQA Insurance Platform (UIP): The Compliance team is actively assisting with implementation of the new UNIQA Insurance Platform core insurance system, which replaces the existing insurance systems.
 When the project began, our comprehensive compliance requirements were incorporated into the UIP processes to meet regulatory requirements. - Common Reporting Standard (CRS): CRS is an international agreement aimed at fighting cross-border tax evasion.
 In Austria the CRS was transposed into national law by the Austrian Common Reporting Standard Act.
 In compliance with the resulting legal requirements, UNIQA Austria reported 15,966 customers with tax domiciles outside of Austria to the Austrian fiscal authorities in 2019.
 This required a significant amount of coordination between several business units. - Foreign Account Tax Compliance Act (FATCA): FATCA is a treaty between the Republic of Austria and the United States intended to guarantee compliance with tax obligations by US persons with accounts abroad.
-UNIQA Austria also complies fully with this treaty to prevent tax avoidance and in 2019 reported 347 customers with US tax liability to the United States Internal Revenue Service.
+UNIQA Austria also complies fully with this treaty to prevent tax avoidance and in 2019 reported 347 persons with US tax liability to the United States Internal Revenue Service.

 - Compliance officer: The addition of compliance officers in the branch offices, non-insurance companies and regional offices is intended to further guarantee fulfilment of compliance requirements in future.
-The objectives are raising awareness of compliance issues in the local organisational units and supporting the compliance function in implementing measures in operations, such as in the administration of perks. - Group screening solution: Starting in 2020, the insurance companies abroad will be gradually integrated into the new system for monitoring sanctions and politically exposed persons rolled out in Austria at the end of 2019. - Compliance as a component of the Governance, Risk and Compliance (GRC) tool: The GRC tool is used by the UNIQA Group as a centralised database combining the four disciplines of compliance, data protection, risk management and IT security, thereby reinforcing an integrated approach to documenting risks.
+The objectives are raising awareness of compliance issues in the local organisational units and supporting the compliance function in implementing measures in operations, such as in the administration of perks. - Group screening solution: Starting in 2020 the insurance companies abroad will be gradually integrated into the new system for monitoring sanctions and politically exposed persons rolled out in Austria at the end of 2019. - Compliance as a component of the Governance, Risk and Compliance (GRC) tool: The GRC tool is used by the UNIQA Group as a centralised database combining the four disciplines of compliance, data protection, risk management and IT security, thereby reinforcing an integrated approach to documenting risks.
 This software will also be introduced at the international branch offices in 2020. - 5.
 EU Anti-Money Laundering Directive: The EU's 5th Anti-Money Laundering Directive (to be transposed into national law in January 2020) defines new areas of focus, which give rise to more stringent auditing and documentation requirements among others. - Perquisite database: A database containing all company-defined perquisites was set up for transparency and anti-corruption purposes.
-This database will be updated and made more user-friendly in 2020.
+This database was updated and made more user friendly in 2020.